The Top Influential

 G. Brint Ryan

-Founder, Chairman and CEO at Ryan
+Founder, Chairman and CEO | Ryan, LLC

 Brint has long recognized that a company's strength lies in the collective contributions of its people.
 As the founder of global tax services firm Ryan, he champions a culture rooted in work-life success and long-term support.
 He knows growth doesn't end at the exit interview – encouraging his former team members to stay connected through the Ryan Alumni Network.
 "We want to continue supporting your growth, whether you're exploring new business ventures, seeking educational opportunities, or simply looking to reconnect with former team members."